FEARLESS HOME • BOOKS FEATURES KEEP IN TOUCH

 $695.00 is the standard fee for a Proposal Assessment, reviewing a cover letter and/or query, chapter outline, and short writing sample for a nonfiction project.
 This assessment helps with the refinement of nonfiction proposals intended for agents and editors.

 $250.00 is the standard fee for reading and reviewing a poetry collection.
-We will assess a maximum of 200 lines for $75; inquire about custom rates.
+Or, we will assess a poem or group of poems, up to 200 lines total, for $75.
+Inquire about custom rates.
 Payment must accompany manuscript.

 $95.00 is the standard fee for reviewing and editing a query or cover letter, professional introductions, resumés, press releases, and other brief business-related media.
 Turnaround is within 48 hours, in most cases.
 Payment must accompany manuscript.